A Tool for Organizing Key Characteristics of Virtual, Augmented, and Mixed Reality for Human-Robot Interaction Systems: Synthesizing VAM-HRI Trends and Takeaways: The TOKCS Classification Framework

 \subsection{User Perceived Anchor Locations and Manipulability}

-These categories, however, fail to be mutually exclusive and lack needed granularity.
+The mixed reality interaction design element (MRIDE) categorizations of user-anchored interface elements, environment-anchored interface elements, and virtual artifacts (described in {\ref{sec:mrides}}) are not mutually exclusive and lack necessary granularity.
 For example, a virtual artifact can be user-anchored such as a movable user-anchored element or an environment anchored object that moves on its own.
 Granularity can also be added to benefit MRIDE classifications such as distinguishing between robot and environment anchored objects.

 To this end, two important distinctions can be added to expand the current framework.
 First, we apply two characteristics: \textbf{Anchor Location \{User, Robot, Environment\}} and \textbf{Perceived Manipulability \{User, Robot, None\}}.
 Second, we distinguish MRIDEs based on the intended user perception of the virtual object (i.e., where does the user perceive the anchor to be and who can/does move a virtual object).